a-ngels/nyc-housing-safety-analysis/README.md

 - The NYPD complaint dataset was updated after download.
 It increased from ~288k rows (Oct 22, 2025) to ~439k rows (Nov 25, 2025).
 - Complaint dates are not recorded evenly, most of them were recorded in 2024, which makes monthly complaint trends unreliable.
 - Housing data only shows final sale prices and does not show initial listing prices or any bidding activity.
-- Complaint data was analyzed at the borough level, so safety insights at the nieghborhood level are less detailed.
+- Complaint data was analyzed at the borough level, so safety insights at the neighborhood level are less detailed.

 ## Conclusion
 This project shows how SQL and Tableau can be used together to discover patterns across large real-world datasets.
 When exploring the NYC housing market, we see how Manhattan and Brooklyn dominate in pricing while affordability and sales activity differ across boroughs.
 Complaint numbers are more evenly distributed across the city.
 However, when the two datasets are combined, the results show that housing prices do not correlate with complaint severity.
 The Bronx stands out for having a high number of complaints, which may be influenced by population density, housing conditions, or higher reporting volume.